GiacomoSalvadori/UE5_basics/README.md

 Homework: Students implements the shooting mechanic with c++.
 They also prepare some slides where they are gonna presents their own project, they define some objectives.

 ## Lesson 3 - no slides
+- Review of the videos.
+- AI: what does it means inside a big project?
+Is the land of opportunity, a never ending work.
+- Behaviour trees
+- AI inside Unreal: classes overview and how it works inside the engine.
+Blueprint first and C++ for second.
+- Let's tackle a real problem: implement an AI in a few time.
+Students are going to reproduce an AI, from scratch, inside the level.
+- Students are going to create a shooting AI

+Homework: students implements at least one AI.

+## Lesson 4 - no slides
 - Review of the homework.
 We are going to talk about shooting and the project.
 - Subsystem: what they are and How to use.
 - Let's implement a subsystem: students are going to implement a subsystem that counts the enemy in the level.